 All the programs offered are in line with the Faculty’s commitment to producing quality graduates for the twenty-first century in an active Christian environment within a PNG and Melanesian context.

-Starting from 2019, the Department of Social and Religious Studies will offer a four-year two streams program for the Bachelor of Arts (Social Work) and Bachelor of Arts (Religious Studies).
-For the first two years the students will take equal number of units from the social work and religious studies field.
+In 2019 the Department of Social and Religious Studies started a new program, a four-year two streams program for the Bachelor of Arts (Social Work) and Bachelor of Arts (Religious Studies).
+The academic year 2020 is the second year of this new program.
+For the first two years the students take equal number of units from the social work and religious studies field.
 After completion of the first two years of study they can choose either social work or religious study program.
 An exit point will be offered after two years for those who want to finish their education with a Diploma of Arts in Social and Religious Studies.
 The program has been developed in response to the Catholic Bishops Conference (CBC) of PNGSI who has identified a need for training and accreditation of Social Workers in PNG.
-Past CBC Annual General Meetings (AGMs) have encouraged dialogue with DWU towards finding a process by which social workers could be trained and accredited.
 The aim of the program is to create professionals in social work who are qualified to exert transforming influence in the society through academic teaching, research, community engagement, and social action.

 We are rightfully proud of our faculty for the achievements we made in the recent past.
-Among those achievements, it should be highlighted that a total of 142 students graduated this year, in March, 2018.
-Out of these 142 graduates, one received an award as Doctor of Philosophy (PhD) and 31 students graduated with a Master’s degree.
+We have a total of 157 graduates this current year (March, 2020).
+Out of these 157 graduates, there are 71 students with BA of undergraduate studies and 86 of FL, post-graduate programs.
 Another achievement is that besides three Master’s programs and six undergraduate programs including the English language program, the faculty has currently three accredited external academic programs, namely, Diploma in Customs Studies (DCS), Diploma in Justice Administration (DJA), and Diploma in Pastoral Ministry.

-The faculty’s Operational Plan for 2018 based on the university’s third decade strategic master plan is centered on the DWU Core Values which provide the philosophical, intellectual and ethical foundations of WHY and HOW we do things at DWU, and at the faculty and department levels.
-Based on the Operational plan, we are planning to develop and offer short courses on various topics this year and revive a Pidgin online course.
+The faculty’s Operational Plan for 2020 based on the university’s third decade strategic master plan is centered on the DWU Core Values which provide the philosophical, intellectual and ethical foundations of WHY and HOW we do things at DWU, and at the faculty and department levels.

 May God bless us and all our endeavors,